-You need a strategy and consistent implementation to do that.
-Let’s explore 11 simple steps you can take now to develop this kind of plan and execute it.
+You need a social media marketing strategy and consistent implementation to do that.
+Let’s explore 11 simple steps you can take now to develop this kind of marketing plan and execute it.

 1. Adapt to a Changing Social Media Landscape

 Social media is constantly changing.
-What may have worked just a few years ago could completely flop in the current social media landscape.
+That piece of content may have worked just a few years ago and could completely flop in the current social media landscape.

 New social media trends emerge.